 Boracay is now rich with waste nutrients causing greenish discoloration of the waters near the shoreline.
 This is due to climate change.
 Global warming triggers ocean acidification making the environment adequate for green algae to thrive and proliferate.

 Algal blooms in Boracay occur during the months of February to June covering the summer days when it is overcrowded.
-This is only seasonal and the beauty of its white beaches with turquoise waters will be back by September.
+This is only seasonal and the beauty of its world-renowned white beach with turquoise waters will be back by September.

-On another story, Bulabog Beach which is mostly for water sports like kite surfing, but not for leisure swimming, was reported to be with above normal concentration of coliform bacteria.
-The mushrooming of hotels and establishments with poor sewage disposal system in the area caused the high presence of the bacteria.
+On another story, Bulabog Beach which is mostly for water sports like kite surfing, but not for leisure swimming, was reported to be with above normal concentration of coliform bacteria (e. coli).
+The mushrooming of hotels and establishments with poor sewage disposal system in the area caused the high presence of this harmful bacteria.
 However, the rest of Boracay is still safe for swimming.

-Due to this alarming phenomenon, DENR is conducting an inventory of the resorts and other establishments checking waste water management compliance.
+Due to this alarming phenomenon, DENR is conducting an inventory of resorts and other establishments to check waste water management compliance.

 Let us sign the petition to reduce our carbon footprint.
 Take action.